 Pro: No Jet Lag

 One of the factors every traveler loves about a transatlantic cruise is the lack of jet lag when arriving at their destination.
 Since continental Europe is about six hours ahead of Eastern Standard Time in North America (depending on the time of year), ships traveling westbound lose an hour almost every day.
 Those traveling eastbound gain an hour, making some cruise days 25 hours long!
 Although losing or gaining an hour each day can be a little disconcerting, it's far better than the jet lag you can get from flying across the Atlantic.

 Pro: Learn Something New

-Cruise ships on transatlantic crossings offer many educational, entertaining, and/or fun activities on the many sea days.
+Cruise ships on transatlantic crossings offer many educational, entertaining, and fun activities on the many sea days.
 For example, guests can take classes in computing, photography, cooking, bridge, fitness, or ballroom dancing.
-Or, they can attend lectures on a variety of topics that expand their knowledge of topics related to history, travel, health, music, or art.
+Or, they can attend lectures on a variety of topics that expand their knowledge on history, travel, health, music, or art.
 Smaller ships and more luxury brands tend to feature more guest lecturers and educational opportunities than larger ships do.

 Pro: Relax and Unwind

 When arriving home from vacation, many travelers often complain that they "need a vacation from their vacation!"
 Although many are surprised at how quickly the sea days fly by on a transatlantic cruise, no one is forcing guests to do anything other than whatever they want to do.
 Some guests bring along an e-reader full of novels, while others catch up on movies, try their luck in the casino, or spend time unwinding in the spa or fitness center.
 On a transatlantic cruise, someone else is cooking and cleaning up after you.
 Guests can sleep in as long as they wish or go to bed right after dinner.
 It's their choice.

 Con: No (or Few) Ports of Call